DevCats-Atlas/Atlas-Shop-Vue/README.md

 # AtlasShop-Vue

-Vue.js frontend package for AtlasShop e-commerce functionality.
-Provides Vue components, Inertia.js pages, and frontend assets for shop features.
+Vue.js admin panel package for AtlasShop e-commerce functionality.
+Provides Vue components and Inertia.js pages for the admin interface (orders, baskets management).

+**Note:** Frontend demo resources (JavaScript/CSS) are located in the [AtlasShop](../AtlasShop/README.md) package, not in this package.

 ## Prerequisites